HestiMae/HestiMae.github.io/README.md

 # Hestia Mae Heartstrings

 Hi there!
-If you're reading this, you're for some reason interested in the things I've done before, and the thing I might like to do in future.
+If you're reading this, you're for some reason interested in the things I've done before, and the things I might like to do in future.

 ## Before